iogbole/israelo/_posts/2021-12-28-observability-vs-monitoring.md

 - Why did the request fail?
 - How was the request processed by the service?

-## So, how are Observability and Monitoring different?
+## How is Observability and Monitoring different?

-This section summarises the differences and relationships between Observability and Monitoring.
+This section summarises the differences and relationships between observability and monitoring.

 #### Mutual Exclusivity
 Observability and monitoring are NOT mutually exclusive.
 Observability precedes monitoring; that is, you set up your monitoring after a system has been observed.
 In other words, observability is a superset of monitoring.
 A system can be observed in many ways.
 However, the most popular method for observing applications is via instrumentation, which injects agents into the application's byte code.
 The agent can either be vendor-specific or an opensource agent - such as the <a href="https://opentelemetry.io/docs/collector/getting-started/" target="_blank"> OpenTelemetry </a> agents.